Birthed Through Vision

-September 2, 1996 highlights NCM's greatest accomplishment.
-With its first grant from Best Health Care, CCOGP successfully organized and mediated Pittsburgh's first ever gang peace rally held at the Rhododendron Pavilion in Highland Park, resulting in a public peace truce and a cease-gunfire between 5-rival gangs from neighboring communities that recruited over 150 participants for the EMP pilot project.
-CCOGP of NCM received the 1996 Allegheny County Commissioners and Pennsylvania State Auditor General Proclamations for improving Pittsburgh neighborhoods and reducing gang violence.
+September 2, 1996 highlights NCM's first great outreach accomplishment.
+With its first grant from Best Health Care, CCOGP successfully mediated Pittsburgh's first ever gang peace rally held at the Rhododendron Pavilion in Highland Park, resulting in a public peace truce and a cease-gunfire between 5-rival gangs from neighboring communities.
+NCM received local and national attention including, The Allegheny County Commissioner’s and State Auditor General Proclamations for improving Pittsburgh neighborhoods and reducing gang violence.
 NCM was called on to partner with various organizations and governments to help mediate community conflict.

-In 2015, through the generous support of the Heinz Endowments, NCM teamed with 4-H Pittsburgh and the Kingsley Association to deliver an innovative, assets-based self-sufficiency youth development program that gave African-American males leadership roles in their neighborhoods of Larimer and Lincoln-Lemington.
-The ultimate goal of the project was that through practice, participation and mentorship, youth assumed leadership roles in their community and actively engaged in the assessment, planning, implementation and evaluation of projects that help uplift their neighborhood.
-NCM was honored with the Jefferson Award Winner & Soroptimist Award Winner for Outstanding Public Service for establishing the first African American Male Urban 4H Program Curriculum for the City of Pittsburgh through Penn State Extension and Proclamations from Congress and the City of Pittsburgh for appreciation of dedication, enthusiasm, cooperation and tireless community work.
+In 2015, through the generous support of the Heinz Endowments, the church was invited to team with 4-H Pittsburgh and the Kingsley Association to deliver an innovative, assets-based youth development program that built relationships and gave African-American males leadership roles in their neighborhoods of Larimer/Lincoln-Lemington.
+NCM received the Jefferson and Soroptimist Awards for Outstanding Public Service for establishing the first African American Male Urban 4H Program Curriculum for the City of Pittsburgh through Penn State Extension and Proclamations from Congress and the City of Pittsburgh for appreciation of dedication, enthusiasm, cooperation and tireless community work.